Segment Security

 switch(config)# router segment-security switch(config-router-seg-sec)# vrf default switch(config-router-seg-sec-vrf-default)# segment camera switch(config-router-seg-sec-vrf-segment-camera)# policies switch(config-router-seg-sec-vrf-segment-policies)# from camera policy policy-drop-all switch(config-router-seg-sec-vrf-segment-policies)# exit switch(config-router-seg-sec-vrf-segment-camera)# exit switch(config-router-seg-sec-vrf-default)# exit switch(config-router-seg-sec)# exit switch(config)# exit

-- Multicast and Link Local prefixes are not supported.
+- Multicast and Link-Local prefixes are not supported.

 - MSS-Group and URPF feature interaction is not supported.
-If both features are configured (misconfiguration), the platform gives URPF higher priority and removes any existing segment configurations from hardware.
+If both features are configured (misconfiguration), the platform gives URPF higher priority and removes any existing segment configurations from the hardware.

-- A given prefix can only be part of a single segment in VRF.
+. - A given prefix can only be part of a single segment in VRF.
 Attempting to configure the same prefix in more than one segment leads to undefined traffic forwarding behavior.

-- DHCP discovery packets with broadcast destination IP of 255.255.255.255 will only match 0.0.0.0/0 prefix.
+- DHCP discovery packets with a broadcast destination IP of 255.255.255.255 will only match the 0.0.0.0/0 prefix.

 Show Commands